 In addition to managing the Office of English Language Learning, Dr. Hepler also serves as the advisor for the student organization Animal Impact, which works with the Kent County Humane Society.

-Dr. Hepler lives in Rock Hall, Maryland, with his three cats, Harmony, Jack, and Elroy.
+Dr. Hepler lives in Rock Hall, Maryland, with his cats Jack Arnold and Parker Zoë.

 Advisor, Animal Impact